AlanSoto31/Blog-App/README.md

 # Project Name

-> Ruby on Rails - Blog APp
+> Ruby on Rails - Blog App

 creating a blog system using
 - Models, Views, and Controllers (MVC)